warrenseah/multi-sig-wallet-frontend/README.md

 This is the frontend files ReactJS for the Multi Sig Wallet Smart Contracts developed under the Hardhat Framework.
 You can find the [hardhat github project here](https://github.com/warrenseah/multi-sig-wallet).It is required prior to running this ReactJS app that you spin a local hardhat blockchain network.
 The RainbowKit Wallet is set to detect for the hardhat local blockchain network in order for this codebase to work.

+The dApp is now live on Sepolia testnet.
+[View here](https://main--sage-squirrel-518549.netlify.app/).

 ## Install All Dependencies

 `npm install`